Rust-GCC/gccrs/gcc/ada/doc/gnat_rm/interfacing_to_other_languages.rst

 	?? := Get_Unrelated_Obj_Acc (BEx): --  ditto, NO ERROR DETECTED!
     end;

-The calls marked with ``NO ERROR DETECTED!`` will compile sucessfully, even though the types specified in the specializations of the generic function do not match the type of the exception object that the function is expected to return.
+The calls marked with ``NO ERROR DETECTED!`` will compile successfully, even though the types specified in the specializations of the generic function do not match the type of the exception object that the function is expected to return.
 Mismatches between derived and base